h589487/dat250Poll-App/dat250-expass2.md

 ## Pending Issues
-Not that I can think ofk, but the project is still work in progress and alot has not been implemented yet.
+Not that I can think of, but the project is still work in progress and alot has not been implemented yet.